Welcome to Part 2 of our HTTPS blog series:

 So prices can range from $3.99 up to hundreds and sometimes thousands of dollars

 HOW DO I SET UP MY SSL CERTIFICATE

-The first step you will have to do one you have requested your SSL certificate and chosen what level is verify the information they require.
+The first step you will have to do once you have requested your SSL certificate and chosen what level is to verify the information they require.

 Then you need to install it onto your server.
 The steps taken on this vary depending on your server.
 Go-daddy have quite a good list of instructions for various servers.

 I know this may seem like it’s a lot of hassle and money but It’s so important.
 Websites are already reporting a drop in rankings if they don’t have their SSL certificate and the changes have not even been fully rolled out yet.

 In the 3rd and last part of our blog series we will look into the damage not having HTTPS can have on your website rankings.